 - for future markets, whether you have vended with us before will also be taken into consideration

 As a guide, we are looking for products that are fun, hip, and slightly edgy, as opposed to cutesy and crafty.
-Our first market included corsets, comics and kimchi, and items with a youthful, urban appeal will take precedence over things like doilies or lawn ornaments of bent over fat ladies.
+Our first market included corsets, comics and kimchi, and items with a youthful, urban appeal will take precedence over things like doilies or sun-catchers.

 Can I take part if I sell vintage stuff?